nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 You should be able to see the lists of items (both tasks and events) containing the keyword “assignment”.

 Note: The above figure is for illustration purpose only.
-The desired output depends on the items stored in the program.
+The desired output depends on the items stored in the application.

 ![tip_find](images/tip_find.PNG)